mini-kep/parser-rosstat-kep/doc/index.rst

   - unpack this zip/rar file to a local folder

 - **word2csv**: convert several MS Word files to single interim CSV file

-- **csv2df**: parse interim CSV file to obtain processed CSV files.
-There are three processed CSV files at annual, quarterly and monthly frequencies.
+- **csv2df**: parse interim CSV file to obtain processed CSV files (annual, quarterly and monthly).

-Most of work documented here relates to **csv2df**.
+Most of work documented here relates to *csv2df*.

 Also in this module: